Omni Fort Worth Hotel

 Evening

-Another favorite is Joe T. Garcia’s Mexican Restaurant.
+For dinner, venture to Joe T. Garcia’s Mexican Restaurant.
 This Fort Worth staple since 1935 is a former James Beard Award winner that offers traditional Mexican fare and arguably the best margarita and ambiance in town.
+Be sure to bring your wallet; this historic gem is cash only.

 After dinner, check out one of the live stage shows at Bass Performance Hall.
 This performing arts center presents well-known Broadway hits, orchestral performances, ballets, concerts and more.